yaise/katas2024-samb/README.md

 - A user can optionally belong to an organization(employer).
     - A Hiring manager will belong to an organization(Employer).
     - A DEI consultant may belong to an organization.
     - A Candidate and System Admin don't necessarily belong to an employer but may be part of an internal Organization(for ex.
-ClearWorks)
+ClearView)
 - A Hiring Manger manages a job posting that is owned by an Employer
 - A Candidate is matched with a Job Posting.
 - A Candidate, job posting and employer each have profiles.
-Profiles can be public or private(until made viewable)
+Profiles can be private ( but viewable to a Hiring Manager post payments ) or public(anonymized view of the private profile)
 - A candidate owns the survey results posted by Hiring Managers.
 - A Hiring Manager owns the survey results posted by Candidates.
 - Metrics are collected pertaining to a particular job posting for ex. candidate acceptance/rejection, candidate unlocks.